Alvin and the Chipmunks: Dave Seville

+Dave Seville is the adoptive father, manager, and caretaker of Alvin, Simon, and Theodore in the franchise.
+Created by Ross Bagdasarian Sr. in 1958, Dave is portrayed as a compassionate yet often exasperated figure, trying to balance his career as a songwriter with raising the mischievous Chipmunks.
+His iconic catchphrase, "ALVIN!", shouted in frustration at Alvin's antics, has become a signature element of the franchise.
+In the live-action/CGI films, Dave is portrayed by Jason Lee, appearing as a loving but strict father figure who helps guide the Chipmunks through their music career.

 The Chipmunks

-In the 1980s media, the boys are triplets, as they celebrate their birthday together in "A Chipmunk Reunion" (Alvin stating to be born five minutes before Simon), and they are about 8–9 years.
-The 1983 series revealed that the boys' mother "Vinnie" is a similarly anthropomorphic chipmunk living in a nearby forest.
+In the 1980s media Alvin, Simon, and Theodore are about eight to nine years old and triplets, as they celebrate their birthday together in "A Chipmunk Reunion" (Alvin stating to be born five minutes before Simon).
+The 1983 series revealed that the boys' mother, Vinnie, is a similarly anthropomorphic chipmunk living in a nearby forest.
 One year a particularly harsh winter had caused a nut shortage.
 Vinnie realized that her newborn children would likely not survive the winter, so she anonymously left them on Dave's doorstep.
 She returned briefly to see what happened years later.
 Dave and the boys were unaware of their origins until they asked him during an argument over the exact date of their birthday.
 Vinnie had never revealed herself to him, but the boys investigated and eventually tracked her down.

 While never mentioned, in the CGI movies and 2015 series, the chipmunks are no longer triplets and celebrate different birthdays; but seem to be around the same school age.
 In the 2007 feature film, the chipmunks lived in a tree, fending for themselves as their parents had taken off to join a hippie commune and had problems gathering nuts for the winter.
 Their tree is cut down and carted off to grace the entrance lobby of a city office building, with them in it.
 They eventually wind up in Dave's home, where they wreak havoc.
 After being thrown out, Dave notices how well they can sing, making them famous.
 They eventually win his heart.

+Ian Hawke

+Ian Hawke is a recurring character in the Alvin and the Chipmunks franchise's live-action adaptations, first appearing in the 2007 live-action/CGI film.